tom-seddon/beeb_test_os/README.md

 A failure from the standard memory test gives you an indication that there's an error, but you'll need to run additional tests to check for further errors.
-So the next thing to do is a memory test with options - refer to the instructions below for details.
-Select `Y` for the memory refresh mode, and use the 2-digit value from the failure screen for the ignore mask.
+So next thing to do is a memory test with options - press BREAK to get back to the initial state, then do `SHIFT`+`M`, then follow [the memory test with options instructions below](#main-memory-test-with-options), selecting `Y` for the memory refresh mode, and using the 2-digit value from the failure screen for the ignore mask.

 (The memory region option doesn't apply to the B+.)